 She has an academic background in International Development (McGill University) and Anthropology (University of Toronto) and holds a diploma in counselling from the Counselling and Psychotherapy Central Awarding Body (CPCAB), UK.

 Apart from her writing, Anam has twelve years of senior leadership experience in the non-profit sector.
-She has worked in the fields of culture, history, education, civic tech, volunteerism and immigration.
+She has worked in the fields of culture, history, education, civic engagement, volunteerism and immigration.
 She has previously served as Director at The Citizens Archive of Pakistan, connecting thousands of children across India, Pakistan and the U.S. and documenting hundreds of oral histories of the Partition generation.
-She has also served as Director at the Association for the Development of Pakistan, leading their education sector, and as Head of Fellowships at Code for Pakistan, working in collaboration with the provincial government and the World Bank Group to lead the Government Innovation Fellowship Program.
+She has also served as Director at the Association for the Development of Pakistan, leading their education sector, and as Head of Fellowships at Code for Pakistan, where she currently services as Vice President – Fellowships, leading programs that foster civic engagement and improve public service delivery.
 Between 2013-2019, Anam also taught Sociology, Development Studies and Global Perspectives to high school students.
-She currently works in the settlement sector in Canada, supporting newcomers and refugees.

 Anam is an Asia 21 Young Leader and is based in Toronto.
-She is working on a novel, supported by a writing grant from the Canada Council for the Arts, and documenting oral histories of immigrants with her partner, Haroon Khalid, through their artist collective, Qissa.
-She has also mentored young writers at the Summer Institute, International Writing Program (University of Iowa) and is on the advisory board for Project Dastaan.
+Alongside her work as a development professional, she is currently also working on a novel, supported by a writing grant from the Canada Council for the Arts, and documenting oral histories of immigrants with her partner, Haroon Khalid, through their artist collective, Qissa.
+She has also mentored and taught young writers at the Summer Institute, International Writing Program (University of Iowa), and is on the advisory board for Project Dastaan.